Scientific Name: Scolopax minor

 The woodcock's decline is attributed to loss of upland and wetland habitat due to development, succession, and forest maturation.
 In addition, the reduction in forestry practices, especially in riparian areas which are critical for breeding and migrating woodcock, also contributes to the loss in woodcock numbers.
 Woodcock depend on trees and shrubs that require full sunlight and open canopies.
 This only comes from disturbance to forests, which has been dramatically reduced by fire suppression and the reluctance to fell trees.
 This reluctance is based on the misconception that cutting trees is bad for birds and wildlife.
 While cutting trees can negatively impact some wildlife species, proper forest management actually increases the abundance and diversity of some birds and forest wildlife in an area.

 Woodcock are not alone in this struggle.
 There are many other species that rely on the early successional shrub and forest habitats.
 In fact, most of New York's shrubland and early successional forest bird species are experiencing widespread declines.
 Ironically, the bird and wildlife species of mature forests, often touted as threatened, are actually doing well overall; it is the early successional species that need more help and habitat.

+DEC's Young Forest Initiative, which started in 2015, aims to dramatically increase early successional and young forest habitats for a variety of species, including American Woodcock, on Wildlife Management Areas.
 Fortunately, woodcock populations, as well as other early-successional-forest species, can often be readily restored through proper harvest management of forested lands.
 Cutting small 5-10 acre patches or strips through the forest in rotation creates a mosaic of different age forests with diverse structures.
 These areas provide everything the woodcock needs to survive and prosper-good cover, abundant food, and openings for singing males.